splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/7-log-observer-connect/_index.md

 {{% /tab %}}
 {{< /tabs >}}

-We can verify if the replacement has been successful by examining the spring-logback.xml file from one of the services
+We can verify if the replacement has been successful by examining the spring-logback.xml file from one of the services:

 ```bash
 cat /home/splunk/spring-petclinic-microservices/spring-petclinic-customers-service/src/main/resources/logback-spring.xml